mapbox/mapbox-YOLP/README.md

 In this repository, we provide technical support in Japanese.

 - If you have any technical questions, please create a ticket [here](https://github.com/mapbox/mapbox-YOLP/issues)
-- If the question involves private information that includes billing or account, please contact [support from this page directly](https://support.mapbox.com/)
+- If the question involves private information that includes billing or account information, please contact [support from this page directly](https://support.mapbox.com/)
 - If you would like to request information about Enterprise accounts, please contact *email address*
 - If any of the above does not match what you are looking for, please contact [support from this page directly](https://support.mapbox.com/)